KygoSkyrus/skydial/notes.md

 # things to do
 - NOTE : ERROR: when both peers has dial id in the url,, then msg is not wokring
-- fix the call thing on page load,, remove call button
+- fix the call thing on page load,, remove call button ... whenever anyon other than user itself joins the room, start the call (run the calluser function)

+- uninstall uuid
 - increase the width of dialog for mobile view
 - create logo
 - add favico
-- whenever anyon other than user itself joins the room, start the call (run the calluser function)
+- change the one liner at homepage

+# Scenarios
+- our only problem is when user just copies a

 # Flow